 Well, not quite.
 "Warming" your domain is equally as important as warming your IP address.
 Below are some recommendations for when changing to a new "from" address on your mailings:

-- Make sure the domain in the "from" address is authenticated to send mail through Communications Professional.
+- Make sure the domain in the "from" address is authenticated to send mail through Informz.

 - Inform your subscribers that you are switching to a new address; ask them to add your new "from" address to their safe senders list to ensure uninterrupted delivery (this may be something to add to your pre-header).